Get,

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-1. Veggie oats upma
+1. Veggie Oats Upma

 • Soak a few dates in water for about 20 minutes, then dry it.

-• Add all the above ingredients to a blender along with a small handful of almonds, chia seeds, diced apple and about 1 cup of water.
+• Add all the above ingredients to a blender with a small handful of almonds, chia seeds, diced apple and about 1 cup of water.

 • Blend until smooth and drink immediately (not for persons who are obese and diabetic).